-The Brothers Karamazov, of course, focuses on the murder of Alyosha's father and the relations among the three brothers.
-Its concerns are with the political, social, and intellectual issues of the latter part of the nineteenth century, but Father Zossima stands behind - or perhaps above - the whole scene.
-An important section of the book is a digression on the elder's earlier life and the personal realizations, triggered by a duel with another officer, which led him to become a monk.
-Zossima is shown not only as a healer but as a prophet who can foresee the terrible things that are going to befall the Karamazov family, but he responds to everything with wisdom and love, in a way that bring to mind the records of the lives of Byzantine saints.
+The Brothers Karamazov, of course, focuses on the murder of Alyosha's father and the relations among the three brothers, and its concerns were with the political, social, and intellectual issues of the latter part of the nineteenth century, but Father Zossima stands behind - or perhaps above - the whole scene.
+An important section of the book is a digression on the elder's earlier life and the personal realizations, set off by a duel with another officer, that led him to become a monk.
+Zossima is shown not only as a healer but as a prophet who could foresee the terrible things that were going to befall the Karamazov family but he reacted to everything with wisdom and love, in ways that very much resemble the actions recorded in the biographies of Byzantine saints.

-After Zossima's death the novel goes on to deal with the central issues of the book: moral responsibility and the struggle between faith and reason.
-But, even though Dostoyevsky's feelings on these issues are quite clear, his use of symbols (such as the repeated image of individuals bowing down and almost embracing the earth) and his negative portrayal of many of the religious authorities leave many of the answers ambiguous, in a way that would have been attractive to Byzantine thinkers.
-This is not to say that the main focus of The Brothers Karamazov is Byzantium: it is not, but a careful reading of the book (and many others) can provide a useful insight into the nature of the Byzantine tradition.
+After Zossima's death the novel follows on to deal with the central issues of the book: moral responsibility and the struggle between faith and reason.
+But, even though Dostoyevsky's feelings on these issues are quite clear, his use of symbols (such as the repeated image of individuals bowing down and almost "embracing" the earth) and the way in which many of the religious authorities are pictured in a negative light, show that the author leaves many of the answers ambiguous, in a way that would have been attractive to Byzantine thinkers.
+This is not to say that the main focus of The Brothers Karamazov is Byzantium: it certainly is not.
+Yet a careful reading of the book (and many others) can provide a useful insight into the nature of the Byzantine tradition.